 Michael Eckerman is a stonemason and artist whose creative nature has led him away from traditional design.
-For forty years, he as successfully incorporated fluid movement into the stonework of his fireplaces, garden hardscapes, water features, light sculptures, and the canine form (dogs).
-It is the blending of traditional and free-form style that makes his work unique.
+For forty years, he has successfully incorporated fluid movement into the stonework of his fireplaces, garden hardscapes, water features, light sculptures, and the canine form (dogs).
+It is the blending of traditional and free-form styles that makes his work unique.

 Shelley Masters has been transforming the ordinary into the extraordinary on a grand scale for 30 years.